-Expect growth of between 40-60cm per year, even in the shade.
+From my experience, you can expect growth of between 40-60cm per year, even in the shade.
 Choose a sunny or part-shade area, and the shrub will reward you with plenty of colourful berries which will persist into the winter, providing your garden with bright cool-season colour.

 The fruit is also consumed by birds and other animals, while bees love the small summer flowers.
 The thorns and density even provide protective cover for nesting birds.
-Plant Pyracanthaso if you want to encourage more wildlife into their garden.
+Plant Pyracantha if you want to encourage more wildlife into their garden.